 Often known in the West as Chinese New Year, the Lunar New Year occurs on the New Moon of the first lunar month each year.
-The exact date of the Lunar New Year can fall anywhere between the 21st of January and the 21st of February in the Gregorian calendar.
 Each year is symbolised by one of the 12 zodiac animals.
 The zodiacs and their orders are: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.

 Lunar New Year Celebration at the MEAA